BrandenSoropia/card-babel/notes/DEV_NOTES.md

 - ✅ Added states for search result screen: initial state, loading and no matches found.
   - I initially had loading, no matches and found matches all in one component.
 It is small enough now in this barebones version, but I didn't like how messy the render logic looked mixed with JSX.
 Thus a pulled each state into a tiny component.
 I think it's a little cleaner and also easier to style/customize this way!
 - Extra!
-Found out about [Next's project organization convention](https://nextjs.org/docs/app/building-your-application/routing/colocation#project-organization-features): one can separate UI folders by prefixing a folder name with an underscore (`_`).
-Thus, the card search code has been moved into `_card-search`.
+Found out about [Next's project organization convention](https://nextjs.org/docs/app/building-your-application/routing/colocation#project-organization-features): one can create private folders that are not treated as routes by prefixing a folder name with an underscore (`_`).
+For my use, I want to have separate UI folders, thus, the card search code has been moved into `_card-search`.

 ### February 13, 2024